HOA Governing Documents Hierarchy: Which One Wins?

 CC&Rs vs. Board-Adopted Rules

-This is the most common conflict.
-A board adopts a rule that's more restrictive than the CC&Rs.
+This is the one I see most often.
+A board adopts a rule that's more restrictive than the CC&Rs allow.
 For example:

-- •CC&Rs allow owners to lease their units with board approval.
-The board adopts a rule requiring a minimum 12-month lease term.
+- •CC&Rs let owners lease their units with board approval.
+The board passes a rule requiring a minimum 12-month lease term.

 Old CC&Rs vs. New State Laws

-This happens frequently.
-CC&Rs written in the 1980s or 1990s often contain provisions that have since been superseded by state law.
+This happens all the time.
+CC&Rs written in the 1980s or 1990s are full of provisions that state law has since overridden.
 Common examples:

 - •Restrictions that violate the Fair Housing Act